Cellular Nutrition: What is it & Why is it Important?

 C15:0 is found mostly in whole dairy products and some fish.
 Because we have been told to remove all saturated fats from our diets for the last 40 years, you have probably decreased your intake of C15:0, an essential fatty acid, without even knowing it.

 FA15™ is the pure, powdered form of C15:0 that you can take in fatty15 supplement form.
-Just 100 milligrams a day is enough to help keep your cells healthy and give them a fighting chance against aging.*
+Just 100 milligrams a day is enough to help support healthy cells and give them a fighting chance against cellular aging.*

 Make a resolution that is easy to keep and will make a bigger impact than committing to a new beach body workout routine.

-Fatty15 makes it easy for you to care for your body and do something greater for your health in the upcoming year.
+Fatty15 makes it easy for you to care for your body and do something greater for optimal health and well-being in the upcoming year.

 Eric Venn-Watson M.D.